iogbole/israelo/_posts/2022-12-01-getting-started-with-ebpf.md

 4. pprof is a text-based format, which makes it easy to read and manipulate using simple command-line tools.
 This can be useful for quickly extracting and analyzing specific pieces of information from a profile.

-So instead of the folded file format above, you may consider converting your profiling data into pprof format instead.
+So instead of the folded file format example above, you may consider converting your profiling data into pprof format instead.

 ## Summary ##

 In summary, eBPF tracing can be a powerful and versatile tool for Linux users.
 With a little bit of setup and the right eBPF programs, you can monitor and analyze your system in ways that were previously impossible.